Welcome to the latest edition of The Road to Zero Report

 ZEV repair times and costs

-Number of qualified ZEV technicians – The number of TechSafe qualified technicians reached 56,400 (22% of all technicians) by March 2024, maintaining the surplus of EV-trained technicians seen in 2023 [IMI].
-However, there is concern around the overall availability of technicians and regional disparities exist.
+Number of qualified ZEV technicians – TechSafe qualified technicians reached 65,300 in 2024 (27% of all technicians), maintaining the surplus of EV-trained technicians seen in 2024.
+The overall availability of technicians could be compromised with a vacancy rate of 2.9% and where regional disparities exist.
+[IMI]

-ZEV repair times and costs – Regular maintenance, repair times and parts costs for BEVs remain lower than ICE counterparts in 2024, with the gap increasing to 30% shorter repair times and 50% lower parts cost [Fleet Assist].
-However, incident repair claims for BEVs are around 26% higher than ICE and take 14% longer to repair [Thatcham Research, 2023].
+ZEV repair times and costs –Repair times and parts costs for BEVs remain lower than ICEV counterparts in 2025.
+BEVs have 25% shorter repair times and 45% lower parts cost than ICEVs [Fleet Assist].

 Did you know?